 b) If you use Recurly's hosted pages, then the device fingerprint information will automatically be passed to Kount.

-When you add Kount credentials, Recurly will invoke Kount’s risk check service (sending IP address, email address, card details, billing info, and order details etc to Kount) for each new card prior to contacting the payment gateway.
+When you add Kount credentials, Recurly will invoke Kount’s risk check service (sending IP address, email address, shipping address, card details, billing info, and order details etc to Kount) for each new card prior to contacting the payment gateway.

 Kount’s risk check service responds with a risk decision based on their proprietary algorithms and applies your custom rules.
 Recurly will honor the risk decision returned by Kount’s service.
 If the risk decision is to decline the transaction then Recurly will terminate this transaction and not contact the payment gateway.
 Otherwise, Recurly will continue with the transaction processing by submitting the details to the payment gateway.
 If you disable risk checks then Recurly will stop invoking Kount's risk check service.